Orderings of k-Markov Numbers: Two Poset Constructions

+Let $\mathcal{L}$ be the lattice of all arcs (or, ``line segments'') in $\mathbb{R}^2$ of slope 0, $\infty$, and $-1$ with endpoints being integral.
 We will assume all arcs have a minimal set of intersections with $\mathcal{L}$.
-In particular, an arc will never cross the same arc (or, line segment) in $\mathcal{L}$ two consecutive times.
+In particular, an arc will never cross the same arc in $\mathcal{L}$ two consecutive times.
 We will also always choose one of two possible orientations for an arc.
 This induces an indexing on the arc's intersections with $\mathcal{L}$.

 Notice that even if $\gamma$ and $\delta$ are homotopic arcs and have the same sequence of intersections with $\mathcal{L}$, the posets $\calP_\gamma$ and $\calP_\delta$ can be different.
 This is illustrated in the following Example.